 Is keyman insurance right for your business?

-This very much depends on how your business works, and how reliant you are on particular people.
-If a key member of your team died or was seriously ill, would it have a severe impact on the business?
+This largely depends on how your business operates and how reliant you are on specific people.
+If a key team member died or was seriously ill, would it have a severe impact on the business?
 How replaceable is that person?
 Can your business afford the premiums?

 Keyman insurance – an example